joshkunz/ashuffle/readme.md

     same random set again), or be re-scrambled and played again, so it can still get repetitive.
 Also, since there's no chance that a song can be played again, it won't *feel* very random, especially when listening for a long time.
+Every song has to be played once before any song can be repeated.
 I often start noticing song order once the random-list wraps around.

-ashuffle's approach is an attempt at a happy medium between these two approaches.
+ashuffle's approach is an attempt at a happy medium between these two styles.
-Essentially, it keeps two lists of songs, a 'pool' of the songs it's shuffling, and a 'window' which is a short, ordered, playlist of songs.
-When the program starts, ashuffle builds the window randomly by taking songs out of the pool, and adding them to the window.
-When a new random song is added to the MPD queue, the 'top' song of the window, is taken off, added to the queue, and then put back into the pool.
-Then another song is added to the window so that the next request can be fulfilled.
+It keeps two lists of songs: a 'pool' of the songs it's shuffling, and a 'window' which is a short, ordered, playlist of songs.
+When the program starts, ashuffle builds the window by randomly taking songs out of the pool, and adding them to the window.
+When a new random song needs to be added to the MPD queue, the 'top' song of the window is removed, added to the queue, and then put back into the pool.
+Then, another song is taken from the pool and added to the window so that the next request can be fulfilled.
 This ensures that no songs are repeated (every song in the window is unique), but you also don't have to listen to every song in your library before a song comes up again.
-That is great for people like me, who use the "skip" button to jump over songs we're not interested in right now.
+I like this style a lot better, because I can "skip" between songs I want to listen to.

 ## MPD version support